Welcome to the Olderfleet International Film Festival!

 All films must be submitted before the deadline.

-Multiple films may be submitted but must be submitted separately.
+Multiple films may be submitted by the same filmmaker/s but must be submitted separately.

 Olderfleet International Film Festival does not pay screening fees.